squidfunk/mkdocs-material/docs/reference/admonitions.md

 ### Collapsible blocks

-When [Details] is enabled and an admonition block is started with `???` instead of `!!!`, the admonition is rendered as a collapsible block with a small toggle on the right side:
+When [Details] is enabled and an admonition block is started with `???` instead of `!!!`, the admonition is rendered as an expandable block with a small toggle on the right side:

 ``` markdown title="Admonition, collapsible"